benmfaul/XRTB/README.md

 Configuratuion
 --------------------------------
-A configuration file is used to set up the basic operating parameters of the bidder (such as Redis channels) and to load any initial campaigns from the Database in Redis.
+A configuration file is used to set up the basic operating parameters of the bidder (such as Redis host and ZeroMQ addresses), located at ./XRTB/SampleCampaigns/payday.json;  and is used to load any initial campaigns from the Database in Redis.
 Upon loading the configuration file into the Configuration class, the campaigns are created, using a set of Node objects that describe the JSON name to look for in the RTB bid, and the acceptable values for that constraint.

+For details look here: http://rtb4free.com/details.html#CONFIGURATION

 Receive Bid
 -----------